drfknoble/opencv_projects/README.md

 The following is a list of the tutorials included in this repository:

 1. [How to Install OpenCV](https://youtu.be/IMZsrL12k6I).
 A short tutorial on installing OpenCV.
+1. [How to Build an Open Source Project](https://youtu.be/LxHV-KNEG3k) A short video on how to build an open source project with CMake.

 # Installation